Sale or Purchase of Residential Property

 How long will my house purchase take?

 How long it will take from your offer being accepted until you can move in to your home will depend on a number of factors.
 The average process takes between 6-8 weeks.
 It can be quicker or slower, depending on the parties in the chain and the facts of the case.
 We will always work to progress transactions as quickly as possible and we will do all we can to achieve your proposed timescales.

 The precise stages involved in the purchase of a residential property vary according to your individual circumstances.
 However, below are the key stages that most transactions take:

 • Take your instructions and give you initial advice

-• Check finances are in place to fund purchase and contact lender’s solicitors if needed
+• Check finances are in place to fund the purchase and contact the lender’s solicitors if needed

 • Receive and advise on contract documents